 - Choose high-quality images.
 Images will be more interesting and engaging to web visitors if they are high-quality.
 If you can, create a custom graphic that is unique to your website so you can stand out in the image searches.
 Keep in mind: many users click through images to view the image on your website.
 So, publish content with optimized images to gain higher website traffic.

 - Use appropriate image file sizes.
 Large images slow down website load times.
 Instead of giving your users a bad experience (which results in poor long-term SEO results), resize your image files.

 - Add and optimize the image alt tag.
 Image alt tags help SEO.
 Search crawlers read and understand words despite not being able to see photos.
 Alt tags, also known as “alt descriptions” and “alt attributes,” help search crawlers process images without seeing them.
 It tells search engines what the image is about.
 Apart from helping with SEO, image alt tags also help your audience.
-Some users turned off their image displays, use a screen reader due to visual impairment or have browsers that are unable to load images due to the weak Internet connection.
+Some users turned off their image displays, use a screen reader due to visual impairment, or have browsers that are unable to load images due to a weak Internet connection.
 Image alt tags tell the reader what the image is.